easchwar/explora/docs/dev_notes.md

 - make useful navbar
 - change url for tags (use tag_name instead of id)
 - tags collection for form select box
+- On answer initialize, adding a reference back to the question using the options

 ## Interesting Problems:
 ### Making a feed action for questions controller